Crystal Palace - Aston Villa: How to watch, start time, stream, odds, pick

 Crystal Palace

-QUESTIONABLE: James Tomkins (other), Nathaniel Clyne (other).
-OUT: James McArthur (calf), Connor Wickham (other), Nathan Ferguson (other), Mamadou Sakho (thigh), Patrick van Aanholt (personal).
+OUT: James McArthur (calf), Connor Wickham (other), Nathan Ferguson (other), Mamadou Sakho (thigh), Patrick van Aanholt (personal), Nathaniel Clyne (other)

 Aston Villa

-QUESTIONABLE: Matty Cash (hamstring), Tyrone Mings (knee), Morgan Sanson (knee).
-OUT: Trezeguet (knee).
+OUT: Matty Cash (hamstring), Tyrone Mings (knee), Morgan Sanson (knee), Trezeguet (knee).

+⚪ 𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 ⚪@JMcGinn7 captains Aston Villa at Selhurst Park. 💪 #CRYAVL pic.twitter.com/PqTvfAqsXJ

 Odds and ends (full odds provided by our partner, PointsBet)